folkertdev/rust-rfcs/text/3720-labeled-match.md

 - The match is an unpredictable branch, causing many branch misses.
 Reducing the number of branch misses is crucial for good performance on modern hardware.
 - The "loop + match" approach contains control flow paths (so, sequences of branches) that will never be taken in practice.
 More opimizations are possible if the actual possible paths are known more precicely (e.g. stack space can be reused if the value stored there will not be used in later states).

 By providing the compiler with more precise knowlege about what state transitions actually exists (i.e. what other states can follow a particular state), we get major performance improvements in practice.
-A proof of concept implementation of labeled match shows considerable performance gains versus current recommended workarounds in real-world scenarios ([all results](https://gist.github.com/folkertdev/977183fb706b7693863bd7f358578292):
+A proof of concept implementation of `loop match` shows considerable performance gains versus current recommended workarounds in real-world scenarios ([all results](https://gist.github.com/folkertdev/977183fb706b7693863bd7f358578292):

 ```
 Benchmark 3 (80 runs): /tmp/labeled-match-len rs-chunked 4 silesia-small.tar.gz